-Cash Deposit in Bank JE is a seldom used journal entry.
+Cash Deposit in Bank JE is a seldom-used journal entry.

 Physical cash usage is decreasing.

-That’s due to use of digital money.
+That’s due to the use of digital money.

 Thus, cash deposits are rare.